MobilityHackLisbon/Find-Your-Team/README.md

 1. Publish an issue with the template `Profile`.
 Boast your skills to make sure the right team finds your introduction.
 1. Search the issues with a `Pitch` tag and get in touch with the ideators that resonate with you.
 1. Once you have joined your favourite team, close the issue.

+## Communication

+Of course you are free to use the issue comments.
+In case you prefer a more private platform, leave your contact information in your `Pitch` or `Profile` so your future team can get in touch.